consoledotdev/home/content/research/mars.md

 #### Blockchain, crypto & eventual consistency

+Users of relational databases like MySQL and PostgreSQL tend to make use of them for their [ACID](https://en.wikipedia.org/wiki/ACID) properties.
+Atomicity and Consistency are important for use cases like finance, but replicating transactions over high-latency connectivity would be a challenge.

 Dealing with transaction latency could be solved by blockchain currencies like Bitcoin and Ethereum.
 The design of the blockchain ledger is already distributed and it takes time for transactions to be confirmed by sufficient members of the network.
-This is supposed to be every ~10 minutes but [recent confirmation times](https://www.blockchain.com/charts/avg-confirmation-time) have averaged 100 minutes, sometimes spiking between multiple hours and a day.
+This is supposed to be every ~10 minutes but [recent confirmation times](https://www.blockchain.com/charts/avg-confirmation-time) averaged 100 minutes until mid 2021 when they started spiking sometimes spiking to multiple hours and even half a day.

 If real-time transactions are important, [the scalability of blockchain transaction rates](https://en.wikipedia.org/wiki/Bitcoin_scalability_problem)